sagemath/trac_to_gh/Issue 2218.md

 # Issue 2218: assuming an expression is not equal to zero doesn't work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2218

 Original creator: mhansen